coder12341/qr-tools/README.md

 ### Terminal installation(Linux only)

-To install the CLI versiob of QR-Code Generator open a terminal and paste the following commands.
+To install the CLI version of QR-Code Generator open a terminal and paste the following commands.

 **Raspberry Pi**